alphagov/gds_metrics_dropwizard/README.md

     implementation 'engineering.gds-reliability:gds-metrics-dropwizard:1.0.0'
     ```

-5. When your app is deployed to the PaaS, you can add an environment variable so Prometheus can discover your app’s metrics, for example:
+By default, metrics will be exposed at the path /metrics.
+You can change this with an environment variable like this:

     ```
     PROMETHEUS_METRICS_PATH=/metrics